 Sony’s take on Android is elegant and demure, with subtle colours and neat icons – though the camera shortcut is a little too intricately designed for my liking.
 Sometimes more is less, Sony.

 But the customisation is minimal, mostly built on including Sony specialities, like TrackID, the listen-to-this-music-and-tell-me-what-it-is app that Sony has included for years.
 And the hub of entertainment apps for music, photos, movies and PlayStation Mobile games that works as an able alternative to iTunes.

-With all the external flaps closed the Z1 compact is dust-resistant and waterproof.
 One of the stand-outs on the bigger-brother Z1 was the camera and the identical model is included here.
 Built from components used in the advanced Sony compact camera, the HX50, there’s a 20.7MP sensor.
 It’s very effective and takes brilliant shots.
 The Superior Auto mode effectively means you can zoom in 3x without resolution dropping below 8MP – the default resolution level.
 There are also neat extras like an Augmented Reality effect that adds dinosaurs, flowers and other effects to your shots.
 Or, more usefully, the Info Eye can deliver information when you focus on a building the camera recognises – though you need a data connection for this.

 The processor was fast enough for the Z1, so it’s more than speedy enough here.
 And battery life, enhanced by Sony’s Stamina mode to eke out every last minute, is impressive.
 Nightly charges still recommended, mind.

 This is an attractive, pleasingly tactile phone that offers the highest smartphone capabilities in a manageable size.
 If you liked the Z1 but found it a little too big, this phone will prove hard to beat.
 Sony Mobile at its considerable best.